-The Group uses forward foreign exchange contracts to hedge the exposure of sales and purchases in foreign currency as well as cross currency interest rate swap contract to hedge the exposure of future interest payments and foreign currency.
+The Group uses forward foreign exchange contracts to hedge the exposure of sales and purchases in foreign currency to hedge the exposure of future interest payments and foreign currency.
 Such derivative financial instruments are initially recognised at fair value on the date on which a derivative contract is entered into and are subsequently remeasured at fair value.
 Derivatives are carried as financial assets when the fair value is positive and as financial liabilities when the fair value is negative.
 Any gains or losses arising from changes in the fair value of derivatives are taken directly to the profit or loss.